pettik/FrontendMentor--blog-preview-card/README.md

 ### The challenge

-The given sentence translates to: “This challenge was a great opportunity for me to practice basic HTML and CSS tags.
+This challenge was a great opportunity for me to practice basic HTML and CSS tags.

 ### Screenshot